This Is the Least Reliable Car in the Industry

 When you’re shopping for a new car, you can’t trust all the ads you see on TV or online.
 Each automaker is going to tout its biggest benefits and go hard at its competitors’ flaws.
 So who can you really trust when deciding on your next car?
 Fellow drivers who already own the car you’re considering.

-Here is the full list of the 10 least reliable cars of 2019, counting down to the worst:
+Here is the full list of the 10 least reliable cars of 2021, counting down to the worst:

-8. Tesla Model X
+7. Tesla Model S

 3. Volkswagen Atlas

-1. Chevrolet Colorado
+1. Chevrolet Silverado/GMC Sierra 1500

 So if you’re in the market for a new vehicle, you’d be wise to avoid these makes and models.
 And for those who already own any car on this list, never fear.
-Regardless of what you drive, all drivers can benefit from these 74 maintenance tips that will extend the life of your car.